arunimamitra/DL-for-Nombank/README.md

-# Semantic Role Labelling on NomBank Dataset
+# Semantic Role Labeling on NomBank Dataset

 * Built and analyzed deep learning models for partitive noun identification (ARG1) in the Nombank Dataset
 * Utilized feature engineering to incorporate word and token level features